 - Preheat oven to 350°

 - Arrange the sliced sweet potatoes in a 9×13 baking dish.

 - Place the butter into a small pot, then melt it over medium heat.
 Once the butter is melted, sprinkle in the white & brown sugar, ground cinnamon, ground nutmeg, ground ginger, ground clove and vanilla extract.

-- Continue to stir the ingredients together over medium heat, allowing them to combine for about 6-7 minutes, then remove from heat.
+- Continue to stir the ingredients together over low medium heat until combined, then remove from heat.

 - Pour the mixture over the sliced sweet potatoes, coating each of them.